Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Implicit derivatives at an operator's root, and for rate-distortion problems

-A curve-achieving marginal is determined by its test channel (also called \textit{encoder}) and vice-versa.
+A curve-achieving marginal is determined by its test channel and vice-versa.
 So, a priori, it may not seem to matter which of the two is taken as the variable.
 However, it turns out (Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD}) that only cluster-vanishing bifurcations can be detected in marginal coordinates.
-This shall be dealt with by Assumption \ref{assumption:only-cluster-vanishing-bifurcations} in Section \ref{sub:taylor-method-for-RD-root-tracking}.
-For now, we take the composition of \eqref{eq:encoder-eq} followed by \eqref{eq:marginal-eq} as the $BA_\beta$ operator.
+This shall be dealt with later, when reconstructing the solution curve (Assumption \ref{assumption:only-cluster-vanishing-bifurcations} in Section \ref{sub:taylor-method-for-RD-root-tracking}).
+For now, we define the $BA_\beta$ operator as the composition of \eqref{eq:encoder-eq} followed by \eqref{eq:marginal-eq}.
 It is a single iteration of the BA algorithm.
 Explicitly,